MichaelKim/lyra/README.md

     - Last column's sort arrows should be on the left
   - Skip, replay/forward
 - Scroll bar
-  - Screen's scroll bar should only scroll song rows, not the title, search bar, or header row of table
   - Sidebar scroll bar should only scroll playlists?

 Bugs:

 - Uncontrolled to controlled component warning
   - On song item edit, switching focus for the first time
-- Sorting by duration doesn't work
 - Sorting by name should ignore punctuation (like brackets)
 - Don't allow adding a song more than once
 - YouTube video titles can contain HTML entities